Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_credits_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_credits_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_credits_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.

+## Jump Around!
+Players can only move by multi-jumping\
+NOTE: Only runs if a double-jump mod which supports the "multijump_default_jumps" convar is running
+\
+\
+**ConVars**
+\
+_ttt_randomat_jumparound_ - Default: 1 - Whether this event is enabled.\
+_ttt_randomat_jumparound_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
+_ttt_randomat_jumparound_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_randomat_jumparound_jumps_ - Default: 5 - How many multi-jumps the players can do.

 ## Lonely Yogs
 Drops a discombob between two players who get too close.